 Shortlisted for the 2014 Ondaatje Prize

-Tim Dee is a distinguished producer at BBC Radio 3 and Radio 4, making roughly forty programmes a year.
+Tim Dee is a BBC radio producer making upwards of thirty programmes a year.
 His first book, The Running Sky, was published by Cape in 2009 and described his first five birdwatching decades.
-His latest book, Four Fields described more deeply his ideas of the pastoral.
-He collaborated with the poet Simon Armitage on the anthology, The Poetry of Birds.
+His latest book, Four Fields, described more deeply his ideas of the pastoral.
+He collaborated with the poet Simon Armitage on the anthology The Poetry of Birds.